mbaersch/extract-json/README.md

 Extract element from JSON object or valid JSON string by path using dot-notation (Custom Variable Template for Server-Side Google Tag Manager)

 ## using the variable template
 Create a new variable with this template.
 Choose a variable as input that holds an array or JSON object like "items" from event data or an extracted JSON string from a request parameter.
-Then define a path to the desired element / property usinf dot-notation.
+Then define a path to the desired element / property using dot-notation.

 The variable will parse the input (if neccessary) and query the defined path. returns the value of the element.
 If the result is an object, if can be stringified.